MartinStokroos/TrueRMS/README.md

 `AC_powermeter.ino` - This is a complete AC-power measurement application.
 It needs voltage and a voltage representation of the current as input.
 It determines the apparent power, real power, power factor and the rms-values of the voltage and current.

 ## AC measurements with the Arduino
-The easiest way to interface ac high voltages with the Arduino ADC is by using a voltage transducer, for example the *LV 25-P* voltage transducer from *LEM USA Inc.* This transducer provides galvanic isolation, scaling and level shifting in a single device.
-For current sensing, *LEM* also manufactures transducers like the *LEM_LA55-P*, with the same advantages as for the voltage transducer.
+The simplest way to interface ac high voltages with the Arduino ADC is by using a voltage transducer, for example the *LV 25-P* voltage transducer from *LEM USA Inc.* This transducer provides galvanic isolation, scaling and level shifting in a single package.
+For current sensing, *LEM* also manufactures the *LEM_LA55-P*, with the same advantages as for the voltage transducer.

-If one prefers to build input scaling circuits from discrete components, a detailed design description is given in the application note [tiduay6c.pdf](http://www.ti.com/lit/ug/tiduay6c/tiduay6c.pdf) of the Voltage Source Inverter Reference Design from Texas Instruments Incorporated.
-Take notice of the warnings!
-The proposed circuits can be adapted easily to the 0-5V range for the Arduino.
+If one prefers to build input scaling circuits from discrete components, a detailed design description is given in the application note [tiduay6c.pdf](http://www.ti.com/lit/ug/tiduay6c/tiduay6c.pdf) belonging to the Voltage Source Inverter Reference Design from Texas Instruments Incorporated.
+Take notice to the warnings!
+The proposed circuits can easily be adapted to the 0-5V range for the Arduino.

 At all times, USE AN ISOLATION TRANSFORMER FOR SAFETY!